 An alternator that is malfunctioning can pose a severe threat to your vehicle.
 In addition, it may affect an unbelievably high repair bill should the alternator stop working.

 If your alternator fails, that could cause a wide range of problems.
 If your alternator fails, your battery will go dead and recharge more slowly.
 Your car won’t start, and you will be stranded on the side of the road.
-For this reason, it is a great idea always to check your alternator to ensure it is functioning correctly.
+For this reason, it is a great idea to always check your alternator to ensure it is functioning correctly.

 The fact that you approach your alternator will conserve a trip to a garage where you can find a costly repair.